Category

 Key technical steps:

-• Global load balancing: Use AWS global accelerator and Amazon Route 53 to manage traffic distribution across regions, ensuring that traffic is routed to the healthiest region in real-time.
+• Global load balancing: Utilize AWS Global Accelerator and Amazon Route 53 to manage traffic distribution across regions, ensuring that traffic is routed to the healthiest region in real-time.

 • Asynchronous data replication: Implement Amazon Aurora global databases with multi-region replication for low-latency data availability across regions.